This is an awesome guest post from Jerome Herrera of All I Can Handle Lifestyle Blog.

 10. Thou shall not travel without proper planning

-Apparently, traveling is the new ultimate status symbol.
+Traveling is the new ultimate status symbol.
 And no, stop telling yourselves that you’re only spending a small amount of money because you only book promotional fares.
-Because the amount one spends for traveling is never small!
+Because the amount one spends on traveling is never small!
 Come on, have you ever heard of anyone traveling on a fifty peso budget?
 Sure, ten thousand pesos, even fifteen thousand pesos sounds small when we talk about traveling, but they are only small amounts RELATIVELY.
-Stop telling yourselves that ten thousand pesos is a small amount because, in a country where so many people live on a hundred pesos a day, ten thousand pesos is never a small amount!
+Stop telling yourselves that ten thousand pesos are a small amount because, in a country where so many people live on a hundred pesos a day, ten thousand pesos is never a small amount!

-If the travel lifestyle is really something that you want to actively pursue, you could create a travel fund that you can regularly dip into for your traveling expenses.
-Of course, it goes without saying that you should always prioritize putting money into your emergency and retirement funds before putting a money in a travel fund.
+If the travel lifestyle is something that you want to actively pursue, you could create a travel fund that you can regularly dip into for your traveling expenses.
+Of course, you should always prioritize putting money into your emergency and retirement funds before putting money in a travel fund.

 For me, the best way to travel is when you have fully funded your emergency fund and are regularly setting aside a portion of your income for retirement.
 In this manner, you’ll be traveling with a light heart and a worry-free mind.
 Remember, it is always more fun to travel if your financial house is in order.

 You can also read Kach’s article about SUSTAINABLE TRAVEL LIFESTYLE – travel now but save for your future!